Ciney

-Ciney ([sinɛ]; Cînè) is a city and municipality of Wallonia located in the province of Namur, Belgium.
+Ciney ([sinɛ]; Cînè) is a municipality and city of Wallonia located in the province of Namur, Belgium.
 As of 2018, Ciney had a total population of 16,439.
-The total area is 147.56 km² which gives a population density of 111 inhabitants per km².
+The total area is 147.56 km2 which gives a population density of 111 inhabitants per km2.

 Administrative divisions

 The municipality consists of the following districts: Achêne, Braibant, Chevetogne, Ciney, Conneux, Leignon, Pessoux, Serinchamps, and Sovet, along with a number of villages, including Chapois.

 Economy

 Several beers from the city are now brewed by Alken-Maes and still bear the name: Ciney Blonde, Ciney Brown, and Ciney Special.
 Those beers were first brewed in 1978.

 History

 Ciney was also previously known as Chiney in English.
 The city was damaged by a heavy storm on 14 July 2010.
 The bell tower, the city's symbol and also Ciney's beer symbol, collapsed on its nave.
 No injuries were reported.
 Reconstruction took more than a year and cost some million euros.